edibotopic/edibotopic-website/content/notes/definitions.md

 > My definition of "robust" is _that codebase_

-An exemplar of a concept (good writing) is not the same as a concrete instantiation (sanded architrave).
-It exemplifies by adhering to some profile of attributes that we value, which may go unstated:
+An exemplar suggests a profile of attributes that we should value, which may be demonstrated implicitly by pointing.

-> ...it has stood the test of time... it is used in production... it hasn't had
-> a serious bug in years...

-We might find it easier to agree on our exemplars if we have been explicit about our notion of "goodness", which takes us beyond mere pointing.
+We find it easier to reach a stable consensus on our exemplars if we have been explicit about our notion of "goodness", which takes us beyond mere pointing.

 ## Dictioneering

-The concept of a _definition_ is often associated with the **lexical** definition.
+The concept of a _definition_ is usually associated with the **lexical** definition.
 This is the kind of definition that we find in a dictionary.

 When I taught science at university, I would sometimes ask students to define a